jackmiras/dotfiles/neovim-config/README.md

 # Neovim - Configs

 This are the configurations that I've been using on my daily work.
-If you decide to use this Vim settings you should know some plugins has been installed in this Vim config.
-I also use a different color scheme, so take a look in the preview image and in the list down below to check what plugins has been installed in this Vim configuration.
+If you decide to use this Neovim settings you should know some plugins has been installed.
+I also use a different color scheme, so take a look in the preview image and in the list down below to check what plugins has been installed.

+For more detaild informations fell free to explore this repositorie!

 ## Preview

 ![alt_tag](image/vim-preview.png)

 ## Installation
 To install this configurations in your Vim you need to download/clone this project, them acces the project directory and execute the install-config.sh script with the command shown down bellow.

 ```bash